Civil War Veterans Buried In Washington State - Black Rock Cemetery

 Black Rock Cemetery

-The cemetery is on the eastern edge of Section 24, T12N, R22E, 3/4 mile south of Highway 24, six miles west of the junction of Highway 24 with Highway 241.
-It was once apparently a part of the Meeboer Ranch and is reached by a "jeep" road along the section line.
+The cemetery is on the eastern edge of Section 24, Township 12 North, Range 22 East.
+It is three-quarters of a mile south of Highway 24 and six miles west of the junction where Highway 24 meets Highway 241.
+The site was likely once part of the Meeboer Ranch and can be accessed via a dirt road along the section line.

 Visit the Black Rock Cemetery Website